PyMamba/mamba-framework/docs/relnotes/index.rst

 * When `mamba-admin sql configure` ran in a validmamba app directory that does not contains a `config` directory, it crashed, fixed
 * Fixed bug in PostgreSQL schema generation for FOREIGN KEYS
 * Fixed wrong response being displayed when installing mamba reusabiility package from file
+* Fixed bug where updates made to an installed mamba package was not updated.

 Changes